No, your website does not belong to just the Communications Team. It's much too important for that.

 Nope.

 I have created many government sites (local, regional, national).
-Much of the content they contain is of little interest to their communications teams.
+Much of the content they contain is of little or no interest to their communications teams.

 Manuals for information and services